JahdaiF/ticket-lifecycle/README.md

 **Restoring Access:**
 1. We transitioned to the **Admin Panel** to modify our agent profile.
 2. We granted our account **"View Only"** access to the SysAdmins department.
 3. Upon returning to the **Agent Panel**, we observed that while we could now "see" the escalated tickets, we were still prohibited from making any changes to them.
-This confirms that visibility and administrative authority are two distinct layers of security in osTicket.